Understanding Drug Tests

 • GHB - Gamma hydroxybutyrate, better known as GHB or the date rape drug, is almost completely undetectable in the system within 12 hours of consumption.
 This makes it hard to determine if it was used in cases of date rape, making convictions difficult.

-Why would you be asked to take a drug test?
+When you may be required to do a drug test

-Drug testing is used in many areas to identify drug misuse, such as by employers, in sporting fields, and in legal cases.
+Drug testing is used in many areas to identify drug misuse, such as by employers, sporting institutions, academic settings, and in legal cases.
 Despite popular misconceptions, drug tests are not used to identify a substance use disorder, addiction, or dependence.
 How and where drug tests can be performed varies with individual state law, with some states offering more freedom for randomized drug testing than others.

 Common areas drug tests are used for include: